ZakaHaceCosas/Optix-DevHome/README.md

 ## What to implement:

-> **Bold** = Implemented<br>***Bold + Italic*** = Implemented and tested<br>Normal = Non implemented / Working on it:

-- ***Connect to remote Git repositories and clone them onto user's selected location.***
+- [X] Connect to remote Git repositories and clone them onto user's selected location.
-- Send PRs, commits, and more.
+- [ ] Send PRs, commits, and more.
-- Implement Projects
+- [ ] Implement Projects
-    - **Basic Project saving**
+    - [X] Basic Project saving
         - Advanced Project saving
-            - Project setups
+            - [ ] Project setups
             > Project setups are a way to speed up workflows: you click once, and all the programs you need are open and all the libraries & dependencies you need get updated and installed if needed.
 (That's the idea tho)
-            - Project files
+            - [X] Project files
+            - [X] Project updating
+                - [ ] Secure project updating
-            - Project sharing
+            - [ ] Project sharing
-- Multiple languages
+- [ ] Multiple languages
 > *Note: Optix DevHome will be first developed in spanish, then ported to english, and after that we'll see.
 This isn't a priority for now.*
-- GUI
+- [ ] GUI
-    - GUI based on the Umbra design system (Link to Figma soon)
+    - [ ] GUI based on the Umbra design system (Link to Figma (very) soon)

 ## Documentation

 ### Set up

 You will need to install Lua to work on this project.
-For now it's not using any other library or framework.
+Also you will need the Luarocks Package Manager to install the libraries we use.
+Libraries:
+- LuaSocket
+- RapidJSON
+- LuaFileSystem

 Don't have Lua?
 Here's the command for major Linux systems, macOS, and Windows.
 - **Debian or Ubuntu**